-Each autumn, the vibrant community of Destin fully transforms itself into a go-to source for fishing aficionados nationwide, with the now-infamous Destin Fishing Rodeo attracting more than 35000 hardcore anglers a year.
+Each autumn, the vibrant community of Destin fully transforms itself into a go-to source for fishing aficionados nationwide, with the now-infamous Destin Fishing Rodeo attracting more than 35,000 anglers a year.

-It’s the event local charter captains live and fish for, so calling them unbelievably busy at this time would clearly be an understatement.
-And coming from a city with the largest charter fleet in the whole of Sunshine state, that says a lot.
+It’s the event local charter captains live and fish for, so calling them busy at this time would clearly be an understatement.
+And coming from a city with the largest charter fleet in the whole of the Sunshine State, that says a lot.

 Lucky for us, we visited Destin back in September, earning ourselves the pleasure of sitting down with Mike Whitley, Captain of Pescador III, for almost 2 full hours – the same amount of time I assume he now spends sleeping per week.

 Still, it’s hard to imagine Captain Whitley having too much of a problem with that.
-Upon retiring from service 11 years and a tour in Iraq later, Mike wasted no time turning one of his childhood passions into a full-time occupation.
+Upon retiring from service after 11 years and a tour in Iraq, Mike wasted no time turning one of his childhood passions into a full-time occupation.

-And even though he doesn’t get to do that much fishing himself anymore, being a conduit for hundreds of first-time catches, family fishing excursions and lifetime memories, he happily says now brings him very much the same amount of joy.
+And even though he doesn’t get to do that much fishing himself anymore, he says that being a conduit for hundreds of first-time catches, family fishing excursions and lifetime memories now brings him just as much joy.